bletcher/westbrookdataviz/README.md

 ### Adding a New Case

-1. Add the image to `src/data/` directory
+1. Add the image to `src/data/` directory (use .webp format for best performance)

 2. Update `src/components/config.js` with the URL:
 ```javascript